Laid-back luxury set among thrift store finds

 If the U.S. military increased its budget so barracks were designed like boutique hotels, it might look a little like the Ace Hotel in Portland.
 That’s not to say the Ace Hotel has at all the charm of a drab government building; quite the opposite.
 The Ace has a funky, surplus vibe that takes stuff you could probably find at Saigon Sam’s and turns it into something cool.
 Wool blankets and olive canvas upholstery cover fixtures in the rooms, where concrete and brick walls are illuminated by silver metal lamps.
 Some rooms don’t have their own bathroom, and bunkmates share heads down the hall.

 The hotel is thrifter’s dream, filled with vintage items like an old filing cabinet on the second-story mezzanine, record players and classic records in the rooms.
-But the Ace can go high-end too (much like the playing card it’s named after), as its suites could pass for low-ceiling artists’ lofts.
+But the Ace can go high-end too (much like the playing card it’s named after), as its suites could pass for low-ceiling artists’ lofts (plus the murals throughout).
 And though the decor is second-hand cool, everything still has the plush, comfortable texture one expects in a nice hotel.

 If you’re coming to stay downtown, you’ll never go far